 Jackson Family Wines employees Feb.
 18th, 24th and 26th, 2016

-We are so grateful to this superb effort by Jackson Family Wines for truly supporting the health of our Russian River by volunteering on three days to remove thousands of pounds of trash from a remote stretch of river between Geyserville and Cloverdale, then from West Slough in Healdsburg, and from Monte Rio.
+We are so grateful for this superb effort by Jackson Family Wines for truly supporting the health of our Russian River by volunteering for three days to remove thousands of pounds of trash from a remote stretch of river between Geyserville and Cloverdale, then from West Slough in Healdsburg to Monte Rio.
 Dozens of employees, from grape growers to scientists to office administrators volunteered over these three major work days.
 This is a wonderful model partnership between a local company and Russian Riverkeeper.